amesar/mlflow-tools/mlflow_tools/display/README.md

 * [Count of all MLflow objects](#Count-of-all-MLflow-objects)
 * [List all experiments](#List-all-experiments)
 * [List all registered models](#List-all-registered-models)
+* Advanced
   * [List latest and all versions of a registered model](#List-latest-and-all-versions-of-a-registered-model) - List versions and information about the runs they point to.

 **Dump Tools**
 * [Samples of dumps](../../samples/README.md)